petrov-lab/tuba-seq/README.md

 cp bin/* ~/bin
 ```

 To merge paired-end reads, [PEAR][5] is recommended.
 It can be installled by following instructions [here][5].
-This packages is in a very nascent state, Troubleshooting should be dealt with by inspection of the install scripts or by contacting me.
+This pipeline is in a very nascent state, Troubleshooting should be dealt with by inspection of the install scripts or by contacting me.

 ## CONTACT